freenas/freenas-docs/userguide/virtualmachines.rst

 If the system has multiple physical network interface cards, use the :guilabel:`NIC to attach` drop-down menu to specify which physical interface to associate with the VM.
+It is recommended to edit the selected :ref:`interface <Interfaces>` and set :guilabel:`Disable Hardware Offloading` to ensure a smoother connection between the VM and physical interface.

 Set a :guilabel:`Device Order` number to determine the boot order of this device.
 A lower number means a higher boot priority.